How to Answer the “Why Apple” Interview Question?

 Apple’s website covers everything you need to know about the company – its mission statement, leadership, product lines, business segments, ethics, compliance, etc.

 Further, you should scour the site for additional information.
 For instance, its Newsroom section will provide you with all the latest undertakings by Apple.
-You can read up its Career Opportunities page and read through the Work at Apple and Life at Apple sections, both of which offer extensive information on the company’s work culture.
+You can read its Career Opportunities page and read through the Work at Apple and Life at Apple sections, both of which offer extensive information on the company’s work culture.

 Although Apple’s website speaks volumes about the company, a broader Google search will expand your knowledge further.
-So, keep an eye out for its media mentions and latest news articles covered by mainstream press and publications.
+So, keep an eye out for its media mentions and the latest news articles covered by mainstream press and publications.
 This will help you keep track of Apple’s latest trends and its footprint in the industry.

 Your network or LinkedIn contacts can also be a valuable source of research.
 A quick search on LinkedIn will list out individuals in your network who work at Apple or know someone who does.

-Following are some sample responses, which will help you chalk out the best answer:
+Following are some sample responses which will help you chalk out the best answer:

 I came across an article a few months back that talked about your outreach within the community.
 Giving back is a critical part of my core values, and I vividly remember being moved by this article.
 I was happy to see that a behemoth like Apple values our communities as much as I do.
-My excitement grew when I noticed a job opening for software engineers.
+My excitement grew when I noticed a job opening for a software engineer.
 I applied for the position without a second thought, confident that I want to be a part of your company and that our work will make a difference.

 I’ve used Apple products for years, and your innovation and development never fail to amaze me.
 As you say, you don’t just create products; you create something magical for the person using them, and that inspires me.
 Being a part of Apple will be an incredible opportunity to employ my skills as a software engineer for the groundbreaking work you do.

 Apple consistently ranks as one of the top places to work.
 Over the last couple of months, I’ve read up on your employee testimonials, which speak volumes about your enthusiasm for an inclusive work culture that’s collaborative yet retains individuality.
 Therefore, I wish to join your innovative team and utilize my skills to continue your exceptional work.
-Also, this job role will help me acquire new skills, which are important for my progress within your company and personal growth as a software engineer.
+Also, this job role will help me acquire new skills, which are important for my progress within your company and my personal growth as a software engineer.

 We hope that by now, you've gained some clarity on how to answer the “Why Apple” interview question.
 So far, we’ve talked about what you should do to leave a mark at your Apple tech interview.

-But there are a few things that you should keep at bay; such as the following:
+But there are a few things that you should keep at bay, such as the following:

 Statements like “I’m a team player" and “I’m a natural leader" may be true, but they are very generic.
 Besides, these are overused buzzwords at this point.
 Here, an easy way out is to use the STAR (Situation-Task-Action-Result) approach to back up your claims with evidence.